-Through one-on-one private instruction, students will develop technical facility on their instrument, expand their ability to play within a rhythm section and grow in their understanding of concepts of modern worship musicianship.
+Through one-on-one private instruction, students will develop technical facility on their instrument, expand their ability to play within a rhythm section, and grow in their understanding of concepts of modern worship musicianship.
+This course provides an introduction to appropriate techniques.
+1 Semester Hour modern worship musicianship.
 This course provides an introduction to appropriate techniques.
 1 Semester Hour